 Elastomeric Design 3D Engineering Simulation in Bridge Design

-Because bridge elastomeric bearing pads are crucial to safe and cost-effective bridge design, they are extensively prototyped and tested before they are used in production.
+Because bridge elastomeric bearing pads are crucial for a safe and cost-effective bridge design, they are extensively prototyped and tested before they are used in production.

-Using simulation software as part of the process, it is possible to virtually test an elastomeric bearing pad under different design and load assumptions.
+Using a simulation software like SimScale as part of the process, it is possible to virtually test an elastomeric bearing pad under different design and load assumptions.
 For example, the bearing pad can be assumed to be composed of an elastomeric material reinforced by steel plates, and three basic load cases can be simulated and observed: 1) compression, 2) compression with shearing, and 3) compression with rotation.

 The results can be analyzed by observing Cauchy stresses in a contour plot.
 One can even observe that with the introduction of steel plates, the load-carrying capacity of the bearing is enhanced.

 As we have seen, designing elastomeric bearing pads using simulation software play a crucial role in bridge safety, dependability, and longevity.
 If you want to give it a try, create a free Community account here and then copy this template of an elastomeric bearing pad simulation, change the settings or the CAD model and perform your own analysis.